Julia Roberts: Endorsements

 In 2006, Roberts signed an endorsement deal with fashion label Gianfranco Ferre, valued at $6 million.
 She was photographed by Mario Testino in Los Angeles for the brand's advertising campaign, which was distributed in Europe, Asia and Australia.
 Since 2009, Roberts has acted as Lancôme's global ambassador, a role in which she has been involved in the development and promotion of the brand's range of cosmetics and beauty products.
 She initially signed a five-year extension with the company for $50 million in 2010.
+Roberts starred as the global face of Chopard's Happy Sport and Happy Diamonds collections campaigns since 2021 and then Chopard had announced her as its Global Brand Ambassador in 2023.